NehCh/ud036_StarterCode/README.md

 2. To view the code one may use the Python IDLE or any other Editor

 # Overview of the code:
-1. The file "media.py" has defined a data structure, where Movie is a class defining the parameters as required for each movie.
+1. The file "media.py" has defined a data structure, where Movie is a class and the contructor is initializing the instance variables for each object.
+These instance variables are common across different movies.
+So here we are creating the prototype of what data would be displayed for every movie on the webpage.
-2. The file "entertainment_centre.py" has multiple instances of that Python Class to represent the favorite movies; grouped all the instances together in a list, and then passed this list to a function open_movies_page() which is defined in "fresh_tomatoes.py"
+2. The file "entertainment_centre.py" has multiple instances of Class Movie that represent the different movies;  groups all the instances together in a list, and then passes this list to a function open_movies_page() which is defined in "fresh_tomatoes.py"
 Each instance passes the Title, Storyline, Poster and Youtube URL of the movie to the constructor that gets called when the object gets instantiated.
+This is where we are creating the actual objects, i.e. movies that we want to display along with the data.
-3. The file "fresh_tomatoes.py" defines the function open_movies_page() and the various styling(CSS) and layout(HTML) aspectsof the webpage.
+3. The file "fresh_tomatoes.py" defines the function open_movies_page() and the various styling(CSS) and layout(HTML) aspects of the webpage.

-Note: fresh_tomatoes.py and media.py both have been imported into entertainment_centre.py using import statements but are not a part of the Python Standard Library.
+When the function open_movies_page is called with the list of objects, that creates an HTML file which will display all of the favorite movies

 # Steps to execute the code
 1. Make sure that the three files are present under the same Folder in the Python directory in your system.